top of page

 Prayer

-Blessed are you, LORD our God, King of the universe; you keep them in perfect peace whose minds are stayed on you because they trust in you.
+Blessed are you, LORD our God, King of the universe; you keep them in perfect peace whose minds stay on you because they trust you.
 We trust in you forever because you, Lord God, are our everlasting rock; through Jesus the Messiah our Lord, who lives and reigns with you and the Holy Spirit, one God now and forever.
 Amen.

 Bibliography